In January 2020, I spoke at the 2020 QRCA Conference in Austin, Texas. The name of my talk was “UX Research Is Not a Synonym for Usability Testing.”

 Overview of My Talk

-In this talk, I will be walking through:
+In this talk, I covered:

 - What UX researchers do

-- Where UX researchers work
+- Where UX researchers work (and where UX research happens)

 - How UX researchers work